thaddeuspearson/teaching/multi_dim_sum_list_explanation.md

 ```

-So our function has determined that the current element is a number, and it has added it to our `sum`.
+So if our function has determined that the current `elem` is a number, it will add it to our `sum`.
 Our function is starting to look pretty good!

 <br>